Tirthankar-Ghosal/Tirthankar-Ghosal.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a staff scientist in the [National Center for Computational Sciences](https://www.ornl.gov/division/nccs) at the [Oak Ridge National Laboratory](https://www.ornl.gov) in [Oak Ridge, TN](https://www.oakridgetn.gov).
+I am currently a staff scientist in the [National Center for Computational Sciences](https://www.ornl.gov/division/nccs) (NCCS) at the [Oak Ridge National Laboratory](https://www.ornl.gov) (ORNL) in [Oak Ridge, TN](https://www.oakridgetn.gov).
 My specialization is Natural Language Processing (NLP), Machine Learning, and Artificial Intelligence (AI) in general.
 I also teach a graduate-level course on NLP and Generative AI at the [University of Tennessee Knoxville](https://bredesencenter.utk.edu/faculty/tirthankar-ghosal/) as part of the [University of Tennessee-Oak Ridge Innovation Institute (UT-ORII)](https://utorii.com).

 Background
 ======